 Election of office holders

-As soon as possible following the annual general meeting, the Board of Directors shall elect from among its number a president who shall be chairperson, a vice-president who shall be vice-chairperson, a treasurer and a secretary of the Credit Union.
-A person so elected shall hold office until the election of their successor.
+As soon as possible following the annual general meeting, the Board of Directors shall elect from among its number a chairperson, a treasurer of the Credit Union.
+The Board of Directors shall also elect a secretary as a servant of the Board, said appointee not necessarily being a Board member.
+A person so elected shall hold office until the election of their successor, or 9 years, whichever sooner.
+The chief executive officer is also a board member.

 Casual vacancies

 A casual vacancy on the Board of Directors shall, as soon as is practicable, be filled by a majority vote of the Directors then holding office.
 Such a co-opted Director shall hold office for the remainder of the unexpired term of that office.
-The Credit Union shall adhere to the requirements established by the Relevant Authority in respect of obtaining Approved Person status for a co-opted Director prior to them taking up an active role in the management of the Credit Union.

 Timing and notification of Board meetings